ClaudioCorridore/expedia-javascript-for-beginners/docs/lesson2.md

 }
 ```

-Now combining what we learnt previously about retrieving an _Object_ property:
+Now combining with what we learnt previously about retrieving an _Object_ property:

 ```js
 animalsOrderedByHeight[3].name // 'Snail'
 ```

-Of course we have a lot of powerful tools to work with _Objects_ and _Arrays_ in _JavaScript_, but we need first to introduce the concept of _Function_.
+Of course we have a lot of powerful tools to work with _Objects_ and _Arrays_ in _JavaScript_, but we first need to introduce the _Function_ concept.

 ## Function

 > JavaScript functions perform actions; they can also return values.
 Sometimes these are the results of calculations or comparisons. [[Microsoft Docs](https://docs.microsoft.com/en-us/scripting/javascript/functions-javascript)]

 A _Function_ is a fundamental block of programming.
-It's a **set of instructions** that perform a precise action.
+It's a **set of instructions** that performs a precise action.
-Usually a _function_ takes one or more **inputs** values and, after processing them, it **returns** a value.
+Usually a _function_ takes one or more **inputs** values and, after processing them, it **returns** only one value.

 Imagine a vending machine, you insert a coin (the **input**), the machine makes some operations and it releases you back food (the output or the **return**).
-The vendor machine is your _Function_, and all the gears required to release the food are your _operations_.
+The vending machine is your _Function_, and all the gears required to release food are your _operations_.

 ![Vending machine](assets/vending-machine.gif)

 Like any other _type_ in _JavaScript_, you can store a _Function_ inside a variable.

-To write a function you just need to start your statement writing the word **function**, then in parenthesis you need to declare the required **parameters** (the inputs) and then wrap the operations in **curly brackets**.
+To write a function you just need to start your statement writing the word **function**, then in parenthesis you need to declare the required **parameters** (the inputs); finally wrap the operations in **curly brackets**.

-Inside the **curly brackets** you are in the _Function scope_, a special space that is not accessible from the outside world (called _global scope_), but we are going to see the _scope_ concept more in depth in a future lesson.
+Inside the **curly brackets** you are in the _Function scope_, a special space that is not accessible from the outside world (called _global scope_), but we are going to talk more in depth about the _scope_ in a future lesson.

-In the _function scope_ you can make all the operation required to achieve a result then, you just need to *return* it.
+Inside the _function scope_ you can make all the operations required to achieve a result; once you have it you need to *return* it.

 ![Function components](assets/function.png)

-Now that you have stored your operations inside a _function_, you can call them whenever you need by just executing the _function_.
+Now that you have stored your operations inside a _function_, you can call them whenever you need just by executing the _function_.

-To execute the function you need to use the name of the _variable_ you stored it in, and **without adding any white space**, you pass a comma separated list of _parameters_ wrapped in parenthesis.
+To execute the function you need to use the name of the _variable_ where you stored it.
+Now, **without adding any white space**, you need to pass a comma separated list of _parameters_, wrapped in parenthesis, to the function.

 ```js
 const multiply = function(a, b) {